ZhijiaCHEN/audio-segmentation/README.md

 ## Dependency
 numpy, moviepy

-# Leading Casts Extraction
+# 2. Shots Clustering
-Recognize faces in the target video and extract shots for each main role based on the clustered faces.
+Recognize faces in the target video and extract shots for each role based on the clustered faces.

 ## Usage
 `python leading-cast.py target`